darklife/darkriscv/README.md

 - works fine in a real spartan-6 lx9
 - works fine with gcc 9.0.0 for RISC-V (no patches required!)
 - uses only around 1000 LUTs (spartan-6, core only)
-- and the best feature: BSD license
+- BSD license: can be used anywhere with no restrictions!

 Feel free to make suggestions and good hacking! o/

 ## Implementation Notes

-Since my target is the ultra-low-cost Xilinx Spartan-6 family of FPGAs, the project is currently based in the Xilinx ISE 14.4 for Linux.
-However, no explicit references for Xilinx elements are done and all logic is inferred directly from Verilog, which means that the project is easily portable to other FPGA families and easily portable to other environments (I will add support for other FPGAs and tools in the future).
+Since my target is the ultra-low-cost Xilinx Spartan-6 family of FPGAs, the project is currently based in the Xilinx ISE 14.7 for Linux, which is the latest available ISE.
+However, there is no explicit reference for Xilinx elements and all logic is inferred directly from Verilog, which means that the project is easily portable to other FPGA families and easily portable to other environments (I will try add support for other FPGAs and tools in the future).

 The main motivation for the *darkriscv* is create a migration path for some projects around the 680x0/coldfire family.
-My first approach was check around for some softcores and, after lots of tests, I found the *picorv32* and the all the ecosystem around the RISC-V.  Although a very good option to directly replace the 680x0 family, the *picorv32* may be not powerful enough to replace some coldfire processors.
+Although there are lots of 680x0 cores available, I found no core with a good relationship between performance (more than 50MHz) and logic use (~1000LUTs).
+After lots of tests, I found the *picorv32* core and the all the ecosystem around the RISC-V. Although the *picorv32* is a very good option to directly replace the 680x0 family, it is not powerful enough to replace some coldfire processors (more than 75MIPS).
 The main problem around the *picorv32* is that most instructions requires 3 or 4 clocks per instruction, which resembles the 68020 in some ways, but running at 150MHz.
 Anyway, with 3 clocks per instruction, the peak performance is around 50MIPS only.

 As long I had some good experience with experimental RISC cores, I started code the *darkriscv* only to check the level of complexity.
 For my surprise, in the first night I mapped almost all instructions of the RV32I specification and the *darkriscv* started to execute the first instructions correctly at 75MHz and with one clock per instruction, which resembles a fast and nice 68040!  wow!  :)

 The RV32I specification itself is really impressive and easy to implement (see [1], page 16).
 Of course, there are some drawbacks, such as the funny